16 Best Things to Do in Ostuni Italy, Puglia’s White City

 Where is Ostuni Italy?

-View of olive trees and the Adriatic sea from Ostuni, Puglia
+View of olive trees and the Adriatic sea from Ostuni, Italy

 View of olive trees and the Adriatic sea from Ostuni